 The Clergy Support Memorial Church Board was in full agreement to certify the Rev. Brian Klooster to the Office of Appointed Designated Minister – Spiritual, Bereavement Ministry on February 25, 2021.
-Brian comes to us with decades of pastoral ministry experience in several capacities, including parish ministry, church administration and governance, and in recent years as a multidimensional hospital chaplain in the London and Hamilton areas providing psycho-spiritual care and support to hospice and hospital patients and their families.
+Brian comes to us with decades of pastoral ministry experience in several capacities, including parish ministry, church administration and governance, and in recent years as a multidimensional clinician in the London, Hamilton and Kingston areas providing psycho-spiritual care and support to community, hospice and hospital patients and their families.

 - Registered Psychotherapist, College of Registered Psychotherapists of Ontario (CRPO) – 2016